9 Key Management Skills: How to Show Them on Your Resume

 9. Conflict resolution

-In any organization, there may be disagreements between employees or teams, or between the company and its customers.
-Employees or managers who are equipped with the ability to step in and resolve the conflict are valuable.
-Using mediation and empathy, they can suggest a compromise so that everyone is happy.
+In any organization, disagreements may occur between employees or teams or between the company and its customers.
+Employees or managers who are equipped with the ability to step in and resolve conflict are valuable.
+They can suggest a compromise using mediation and empathy so that everyone is happy with the outcome.

 Example of conflict resolution skills on a resume: